DevBobby-REP/PPSSPPEMULATOR----FOR-SF3000/README.md

 ## Current ISO AND CHD Status

-⚠️ **ISO files are currently NOT working.**

-⚠️ **CHD files are currently NOT working.**
+⚠️ **ISO, CHD, and CSO formats are currently NOT working.**

-Attempting to launch an ISO or CHD will result in:
+Attempting to launch an ISO, CHD, or CSO file will result in the following:

 - Black screen
 - Emulator crash